Ankush0103/Simple-ChatBot/README.md

 # Simple-ChatBot
-This ChatBot respond's to **specific commands** and it will give appropriate results according to the commands.
+This ChatBot responds to **specific commands** and it will give appropriate results according to the commands.